fragcolor-xyz/shards/docs/docs/reference/shards/lisp/misc.md

 ```

   Creates and returns an Atom with an initial value of x and zero or more options (in any order).
+  An Atom is a data type in Clojure that provides a way to manage shared, synchronous, independent state.
+An atom is just like any reference type in any other programming language.

 ```clojure linenums="1"
 (atom {})